Dharma transmission: Six Chinese patriarchs

+There was no 'Chan school' in existence during the time of the six Chinese patriarchs—it cannot even be said to have begun with Shenhui, the one who yoked six names to a powerfully generative idea.
+However, once the imaginary line had been drawn in the sands of the past, it began to sprout real branches.
+It continues to put forth new shoots even today.

 Shenhui and Huineng

 According to tradition, the sixth and last ancestral founder, Huineng (惠能; 638–713), was one of the giants of Chan history, and all surviving schools regard him as their ancestor.
 The dramatic story of Huineng's life tells that there was a controversy over his claim to the title of patriarch.
 After being chosen by Hongren, the fifth ancestral founder, Huineng had to flee by night to Nanhua Temple in the south to avoid the wrath of Hongren's jealous senior disciples.

 Modern scholarship, however, has questioned this narrative.
 Historic research reveals that this story was created around the middle of the 8th century, beginning in 731 by Shenhui, a successor to Huineng, to win influence at the Imperial Court.
 He claimed Huineng to be the successor of Hongren instead of the then publicly recognized successor Shenxiu.
 In 745 Shenhui was invited to take up residence in the Ho-tse temple in Luoyang.
-In 753 he fell out of grace, and had to leave the capital to go into exile.
+In 753 he fell out of grace and had to leave the capital to go into exile.
 The most prominent of the successors of his lineage was Guifeng Zongmi According to Zongmi, Shenhui's approach was officially sanctioned in 796, when "an imperial commission determined that the Southern line of Chan represented the orthodox transmission and established Shen-hui as the seventh patriarch, placing an inscription to that effect in the Shen-lung temple".

 Doctrinally the Southern School is associated with the teaching that enlightenment is sudden, while the Northern School is associated with the teaching that enlightenment is gradual.
 This was a polemical exaggeration, since both schools were derived from the same tradition, and the so-called Southern School incorporated many teachings of the more influential Northern School.
 Eventually both schools died out, but the influence of Shenhui was so immense that all later Chan schools traced their origin to Huineng, and "sudden enlightenment" became a standard doctrine of Chan.

-Indian Patriarchs
+Indian patriarchs

 In later writings this lineage was extended to include twenty-eight Indian patriarchs.
 In the Song of Enlightenment (證道歌 Zhèngdào gē) of Yongjia Xuanjue (永嘉玄覺, 665–713), one of the chief disciples of Huìnéng, it is written that Bodhidharma was the 28th patriarch in a line of descent from Mahākāśyapa, a disciple of Śākyamuni Buddha, and the first patriarch of Chán Buddhism.

-Twenty-eight Indian Patriarchs
+Twenty-eight Indian patriarchs

 Keizan's Transmission of the Light gives twenty-eight patriarchs up to and including Bodhidharma in this transmission: